WiFi Access for Conference Participants

-- provide the partcipant with EUI's Data Protection (if requested)
+- provide the partcipant with EUI's Data Protection Policy (if requested)

-Please note that this has to be dealt with by the organizer: all the relevant paperwork (EUI's Data Protection Policy, configuration instructions, etc.) will be made available by IT User Support together with the Guest Account Receipts.
+Please note that this has to be dealt with by the organiser: ICT Service will provide only the relevant Guest Account Receipts.

-Unless specifically requested , support for WiFi configuration on visitors' devices can NOT be provided in-situ directly by the seminar room technician (Tecnico Sale) and/or the IT User Support.
-External participants in need of support should be directed by the organizer to one of the Portable Device Support desks on a “first-come, first-served” basis as stated below.
+Unless specifically requested , support for WiFi configuration on visitors' devices can NOT be provided in-situ directly by the seminar room technician (Tecnico Sale) and/or the ICT User Support.
+External participants in need of support should be directed by the organiser to one of the Portable Device Support desks on a “first-come, first-served” basis as stated below.

-- Support to EUI members with EUI laptops/devices is provided by the local IT User Support.
+- Support to EUI members with EUI laptops/devices is provided by the local ICT User Support.

 - Support to Visitors with personally owned laptops/smartphones cannot be provided by the ICT Service, however participants may check for availability of the Portable Device Support or check with the organizer if specific on-site support for your event via a seminar room technician is available .